 Washington state's Clean Power Plan goals

-Even though the CPP is on hold, state's are still required to develop and submit implementation plans.
-Ecology will be responsible for developing Washington's Clean Power Plan in partnership with the Department of Commerce and the Utilities and Transportation Commission.
+Ecology was responsible for developing Washington's Clean Power Plan in partnership with the Washington Department of Commerce and the Utilities and Transportation Commission.

 EPA’s Clean Power Plan rule would establish state-specific goals to reduce carbon dioxide pollution (CO2) from existing power plants.
 The goals are based on Washington’s unique mix of power sources and emissions, and could be met in several ways.

-In 2015 and early 2016 we met with the public, representatives of vulnerable communities, owners of power plants, and the environmental community.
-We are tracking litigation on the CPP and following EPA’s efforts to review the rule.
+In 2015 and early 2016, we met with the public, representatives of vulnerable communities, owners of power plants, and the environmental community.

 Washington’s specific CO2 emissions goals for 2030 are: